H-TayyarMadabushi/AStitchInLanguageModels/README.md

 ## Task Independent Data

 You can download the Task independent annotated data from [this folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/TaskIndependentData).
+The data format is described in the README available in the same folder.

 Where possible, please use the training, development and test splits provided so results can remain comparable.

-The data format is described in the [data folder](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/tree/main/Dataset/TaskIndependentData).